dordsor21/Mods/README.md

 ## Disclaimer

- The mods in this pack are liable to change due to version oudating and better alternatives being found.
+ The mods in this pack are liable to change due to version outdating and better alternatives being found.

 ### Liability